fporciel2/MiniShell/README.md

 * **Redirection and Piping**: Managing input/output redirection (`>`, `<`, `>>`) and piping between commands (`|`).
 * **Signal Handling**: Dealing with signals like `SIGINT` and `SIGCHLD`.
-* **Environment**: Storing and modifying the shell's environment variables. order of implementation could be lexer -> parser -> expander -> executor to make your life easier
+* **Environment**: Storing and modifying the shell's environment variables.

 Please, note that this MiniShell has nothing to do with mini shotgun shells.